lorentzforces/blue-prints-notes/assumptions-conventions-facts.md

 There are 8 envelopes with 8 individual authors.
 One letter is missing.

 The day starts at 0800.
+Day 1 is Friday, November 6th 1993.

 Blue memos = true, Red memos = false (unless written by hand).